A Systematic Literature Review on the Use of Deep Learning in Software Engineering Research: Methodology for Systematic Literature Review

+\textbf{1.
+Selection}.
+This stage was encompassed by the data extraction process explained in the beginning of this section.
+After collecting all the papers and extracting the relevant paper attributes, we organized the data into 55 explicit features or attributes extracted from the original data taken from the primary studies.
+A complete list of these features is provided in our online repository~\cite{watson_palacio_cooper_moran_poshyvanyk, cody_watson_2021_4768587}.

+\textbf{2.
+Preprocessing}.
+We applied a preprocessing technique that transformed and normalized categories into nominal features as depicted by the concept map in Figure \ref{fig:data-extraction}.
+For instance, the category ``Avoiding Over-UnderFitting'' was transformed into ``Over-fitting Techniques'' in the taxonomy; then, such taxonomy was normalized into 10 different features (e.g., ``Tokenization'', ``Neural Embedding'', ``I/O Vectors'', ``Hyper-Tuning'', and so on).
+Similarly, this preprocessing pipeline was applied to other categories such as ``SE Task Addressed'' and ``Evaluation Metrics Used''.
+This normalization into more detailed classes contributes to a more holistic understanding of the papers via data mining methods.

+\textbf{3.
+Data Mining.} In this stage, we employed two well-established data mining tasks to better understand our data: Correlation Discovery and Association Rule Learning.
+We oriented our KDD process to uncover hidden relationships on the normalized features.
+We provide further details related to this stage in Section~\ref{correlation-discovery} and \ref{association-rule-learning}.

-We used RapidMiner \cite{rapidminer_2020} to conduct the data analysis, and the procedures and pipelines for using this tool are published in our companion online appendix~\cite{watson_palacio_cooper_moran_poshyvanyk}.
+\textbf{4.
+Interpretation/Evaluation} We used the knowledge discovered to automatically find patterns in our papers that resemble actionable knowledge.
+This actionable knowledge was generated by applying a reasoning process on the data mining outcomes.
+Although this reasoning process produced a support analysis formally presented in our online appendix \cite{watson_palacio_cooper_moran_poshyvanyk, cody_watson_2021_4768587}, each summary of the outcome of a RQ contains a brief description of the results of the exploratory data analysis.
+We used RapidMiner \cite{rapidminer_2020} to conduct the data analysis, and the procedures and pipelines for using this tool are published in our companion online repository~\cite{watson_palacio_cooper_moran_poshyvanyk, cody_watson_2021_4768587}.
 Before carrying out any mining tasks, we decided to address a basic descriptive statistics procedure for each feature.
 These statistics exhibit basic relative frequencies, counts, and quality metrics.
-We then utilized 4 quality metrics: ID-ness, Stability, Missing, and Text-ness.
+We then utilized four quality metrics: ID-ness, Stability, Missing, and Text-ness.
 ID-ness measures to what extent a feature resembles an ID, where as the title is the only feature with a high ID-ness value.
 Stability measures to what extent a feature is constant (or has the same value).
 Missing refers to the number of missing values.
 Finally, Text-ness measures to what extent a feature contains free-text.
-The results for each feature were calculated in RapidMiner.
-We employed two well-established data mining tasks to better understand our data: Correlation Discovery and Association Rule Learning, which we detail below. \\
+The results for each feature were calculated using the RapidMiner interface.